According to AIOSEO SEO Statistics, 2024, recent research reveals that a staggering 94.74% of keywords get fewer than 10 searches per month.

 2. Analyze Google’s SERP Features

-- People Also Ask (PAA) → real user questions that can fuel content ideas
+- Mine People Also Ask questions for content ideas.

 3. Target Emerging Topics